Dicarbonyltris(triphenylphosphine)ruthenium(0): History

 The complex was first reported by Warren R Roper and his coworkers in 1972 in an era where oxidative addition reactions to d^{8} metal complexes were first being systematically examined.
 Being zero-valent and carrying only two CO ligands, the complex is highly nucleophilic.
 Many of its reactions parallel those for Vaska's complex.

 Applications

-The derivative Ru(CO)_{2}H_{2}(PPh_{3})_{2}, obtained by exposing the complex to hydrogen, is a catalyst in the Murai olefin coupling reaction between terminal alkenes and the ortho C-H position of a phenone.
+The derivative Ru(CO)_{2}H_{2}(PPh_{3})_{2}, obtained by exposing the complex to hydrogen, is a catalyst in the Murai reaction between terminal alkenes and the ortho C-H position of a phenone.